Agoric/documentation/main/ertp/guide/IssuersAndMints.md

 A `mint` issues new digital assets of its associated `brand` as a new `payment` object.
 These assets may be currency-like (our imaginary Quatloos currency), goods-like valuables (magic swords for games), or electronic rights (the right to participate in a contract).
-Only a`mint`object holder can create new assets from it.
+Only a holder of a `mint`object can create new assets from it.

 In other words, let's say there are 1000 Quatloos in circulation.
 Only holders of the Quatloos associated